Li Chengqi: During Emperor Ruizong's second reign

 Emperor Ruizong was immediately faced with the issue of whom to make crown prince—as Li Chengqi, as the oldest son overall and the oldest son of his wife, was the appropriate heir under Confucian principles of succession, but Li Longji had been the one whose accomplishments had allowed him to retake the throne.
 He hesitated.
-Li Chengqi declined consideration to be crown prince—stating to his father:
+Li Chengqi declined consideration to be crown prince—stating to his father: (Note: It is likely that Chengqi saw the similarity in the situations between him and Longji and between their great-granduncle Li Jiancheng and great-grandfather Emperor Taizong of Tang.)

 If the state were secure, then consideration should be first given to the oldest son of the Empress.
 If the state were in danger, then consideration should be first given for achievement and ability.
 If you did not follow this principle, the people of the entire empire will be disappointed.
 I would rather die than to be placed above the Prince of Ping [(i.e., Li Longji, whose title had been changed to Prince of Ping by this point)].

 Li Chengqi wept and begged to yield for several days, and after further persuasion by the chancellor Liu Youqiu—who had been part of Li Longji's coup plans—Emperor Ruizong agreed and created Li Longji crown prince.
 Li Longji submitted a petition offering to yield to Li Chengqi, but Emperor Ruizong rejected it.
 Li Chengqi was subsequently made a senior advisor to Li Longji, the prefect of the capital prefecture Yong Prefecture (雍州, roughly modern Xi'an, Shaanxi), and nominal commandant at Yang Prefecture (揚州, roughly modern Yangzhou, Jiangsu).
-Later that year, he was briefly made Shangshu Puye (尚書僕射) -- one of the heads of the executive bureau of government (尚書省, Shangshu Sheng), before he was further given the honorific title Sikong (司空), one of the Three Excellencies.
+Later that year, he was briefly made Shangshu Puye (尚書僕射) -- one of the heads of the executive bureau of government (尚書省, Shangshu Sheng), (Note: By this point, Shangshu Puye was ordinarily not considered a position for a chancellor any more.
+However, the table of chancellors in the New Book of Tang listed Li Chengqi as a chancellor.
+See New Book of Tang, vol.61.) before he was further given the honorific title Sikong (司空), one of the Three Excellencies.